Mathématique: Chapter 57

 “True,” Young said.
 “But this one can probably spot an LA operative trying to blend in with the regular Boston crowd.”
 He flicked his eyes to Ginn, then back to Greer.

 “Relax, sergeant.
 It was a good point.”
 Young turned back to Ginn.
-“Kid—do you know anything about an LA drug that can strip personal memories, but leave skillsets intact?
+“Kid, do you know anything about an LA drug that strips personal memories but leaves skillsets intact?
 Because the working theory is that they used something like that on Rush, but he was then, um, partially rescued, I guess, by Vala Mal Doran.”

 Ginn nodded.
 “There’s an extremely valuable compound,” she said slowly.
-“It’s used often on high profile recruits, especially scientists.
+“It’s used on high profile recruits, especially scientists.
 The LA don’t manufacture it.
-They—purify it.”
+They purify it.”

 “From where?”
 Young asked.

-“The ground up corpses of Goa’uld symbiotes,” Ginn said flatly.
-“It is one of many compounds a parasite is capable of secreting into the nervous system of a host.”
+“The ground-up corpses of Goa’uld symbiotes,” Ginn said flatly.
+“It’s one of many compounds a parasite is capable of secreting into the nervous system of a host.”

-“Ugh,” James said quietly.
+“Ugh,” James said, disgusted.
 “And they inject people with that?”

 Ginn looked back at her.
 “They do,” she said.
 “It’s not well-known.
 There are many amongst the Alliance who believe that nothing of Goa’uld origin should be used to further our ends.
 But we—they—value practical expedience above almost anything else.”